 This list of side effects is not comprehensive.
 Ask a healthcare professional for more details regarding the possible side effects of a particular medication.

 - Make dietary changes.
 Eat foods high in vitamin A, zinc, and omega-3 fatty acids.
 These nutrients are known to reduce inflammation and support aspects of skin health such as healthy collagen production.
-The FDA doesn’t regulate supplements as drugs to treat conditions, but this shouldn’t deter you from speaking with a skincare professional about them.

 - Apply witch hazel.
 After cleansing, use witch hazel as a toner.
 Witch hazel is antibacterial and has anti-inflammatory and healing qualities.